OasisDigital/angular-enterprise-example/README.md

 The server provides a "push" data flow, using SSE - TODO, add a client module to show this data in use.

+The code showing how to combine state from two different modules into the same ngrx/store, currently relies on eager loading.
+A future version of Store will add support for lazy loading of modules sharing the same store.
+When that ships, this example will be updated to use it.

 Probably more.